 (4) If an interstate arrangement under subsection (1) ceases to operate the Minister is to cause notice of that cessation to be published in the Gazette, but for the purposes of subsection (3) the arrangement is to be deemed to continue in effect until that notice is so published.

-[Section 44A inserted by No. 7 of 1996 s.
+[Section 44A inserted: No. 7 of 1996 s.
 19.]

 Division 2 — Functions of guardians